cds-snc/track-web/README.md

 ## Developer Notes

 This repository is using [snyk](https://snyk.io/org/cds-snc) to scan our dependencies for vulnerabilities.
-Unfortunatly Synk lacks the ability to detect the dependencies listed in the `setup.py` file.
+Unfortunately Synk lacks the ability to detect the dependencies listed in the `setup.py` file.
 To get around this we are have the dependencies synced between the `setup.py` and `requirements.txt` (which snyk can scan) files.
-If you are developing this and add an aditional dependency, make sure to add it to both locations
+If you are developing this and add an additional dependency, make sure to add it to both locations

 ## Development Setup

-For development purposes it is recommended that you install [mongodb](https://www.mongodb.com/) and run the database locally.
+For development purposes it is recommended that you install [MongoDB](https://www.mongodb.com/) and run the database locally.

 This dashboard is a [Flask](http://flask.pocoo.org/) app written for **Python 3.5 and up**.
 We recommend [pyenv](https://github.com/yyuu/pyenv) for easy Python version management.

-To setup local python dependencies you can run `make setup` from the root of the repository.
+To setup local python dependencies, you can run `make setup` from the root of the repository.
 We recommend that this is done from within a virtual environment

 To prepare data for presentation, please see the [tracker](https://github.com/cds-snc/tracker) repository.